-From the beginning of May to the end of August.
+Beginning May 11 until the end of August.
 In this position, you will be responsible for outreach activities with youth and adult groups in Eastern Ontario and Western Quebec, with a focus on the Ottawa area.
-This position will also manage a testkit lending program across Canada and build community communication tools.
+This position will also help manage a testkit lending program across Canada and build community communication tools.
 Starting with our existing educational and web resources, you will learn how to use our water testing kit and website to train water testers.
 Your main goal is to translate the experience of training people in-person to an online training experience, to automate / answer common questions, and build capacity to train more water testers.

 You will also be responsible for improving and managing our existing testkit lending program alongside our researchers.
 We have prominent partners across Canada who are set-up for lending and a system in-place.
 You will be looking to integrate training and research into this process and improving user’s experience to ‘on-board’ them to become regular testers.

 - be studying or recently graduated from subjects in related field (science education, sustainability, science communication, environmental science, biology, chemistry or similar)

 - Knowledge of Google Suite, WordPress, client relationship management systems